cesarnml/object-oriented-programming-in-java-specialization/README.md

   3. Use arrays to store and manipulate collections of data
   4. Refactor your programs for improved organization using OOP
   5. Practice effective algorithm design
+- `StringBuilder` class provides for an efficient construction of Strings
+  - Provides a **mutable** sequence of characters

 #### Module 02 - Cryptography: Keeping Information Secret